awsdocs/amazon-route53-docs/doc_source/resolver-query-logs.md

 # Resolver query logging<a name="resolver-query-logs"></a>

 You can log the DNS queries that originate in Amazon Virtual Private Cloud VPCs that you specify, as well as the responses to those DNS queries\.
+You can also log DNS queries from on\-premises resources that use an inbound Resolver endpoint, and DNS queries that use an outbound Resolver endpoint for recursive DNS resolution\.

 Resolver query logs include values such as the following:
 + The AWS Region where the VPC was created
 + The ID of the VPC that the query originated from
 + The IP address of the instance that the query originated from